Guilded-NET/Guilded-NET.github.io/docs/createBotScratch.md

 RunAsync(client).GetAwaiter().GetResult();
 ```

-> Make sure to not put anything below `await Task.Delay(-1)`{: .language-csharpharp}, as it will never run.
+> Make sure to not put anything below `await Task.Delay(-1)`{: .language-csharp}, as it will never run.
 {: .warning}

-You can also subscribe to `Prepared` or `Connected` events to see that your bot has indeed connected:
+You can also subscribe to [Prepared](/references/AbstractGuildedClient_Prepared) or [Connected](/references/BaseGuildedClient_Connected) events to see that your bot has indeed connected:

 ```csharp
 // At the very top